beckpull/e-commerce-db/README.md

 <h1 align="center">E-Commerce Database Integration</h1>

   <p align="center">
-This is an example of some back end processes one could use for their e-commerce website (which uses the latest technologies) to enable their company to compete with other e-commerce companies
+This is an example of some back-end processes one could use for their e-commerce website (which uses the latest technologies) to enable their company to compete with other e-commerce companies
     <br />
     <a href="https://github.com/beckpull/e-commerce-db"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="#">View Demo</a>
+    <a href="https://drive.google.com/file/d/1Tv-WVJPkxhrQiLhGpHmbhtl6tIY7OvaY/view">View Demo</a>
     ·
     <a href="https://github.com/beckpull/e-commerce-db/issues">Report Bug</a>
     ·